clbarnes/catmaid_compose_dev/README.md

 ## Utilities

-`get_ips.sh` prints the local IPs of each service.
+`get_ips.sh` prints the local IPs of each service, in a format which can be `source`d to store them as environment variables.